Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

-# BIOF501 Term Project: ATAC-seq Peak-calling and Annotation Pipeline
+# ATAC-seq Peak-calling and Annotation Pipeline

 ### *By Chun Hei (Jacky) Yiu*